-Data learning pattern can be enabled or disabled by setting the bit4 of Configure Register (DLP bit).
-Once the DLP bit is set, the data learning pattern is inputted into dummy cycles.
+Data learning pattern can be enabled or disabled by setting the bit7 of EA Register (DLP bit).
+Once the DLP bit is set, the data learning pattern is outputted in the dummy cycles.
+Enabling data learning pattern bit (DLP bit) will not affect the function of continue read mode bit.
+In dummy cycles, continuous mode bit still operates with the same function.
+Data learning pattern will output after continuous mode bit.